kairos-io/kairos/docs/src/pages/reference/configuration.md

 ## `install.grub_options`

-Is a map of key/value grub options to be set in the grub environment after installation.
+This is a map of key/value GRUB options to be set in the GRUB environment after installation.

 It can be used to set additional boot arguments on boot, consider to set `panic=0` as bootarg: